gravitational/teleport/docs/2.7/architecture.md

 ![Teleport Everything](img/everything.svg)

-### Cluster State
+## Cluster State

 Each cluster node is completely stateless and holds no secrets such as keys, passwords, etc.
 The persistent state of a Teleport cluster is kept by the auth server.
 There are three types of data stored by the auth server:

-* **Key storage**.
-As described above, a Teleport cluster is a set of machines whose public keys are signed by the same certificate authority (CA), with the auth server acting as the CA of a cluster.
+* **Cluster State**.
+A Teleport cluster is a set of machines whose public keys are signed by the same certificate authority (CA), with the auth server acting as the CA of a cluster.
+The auth server stores its own keys in a cluster state storage.
+Also, all of cluster dynamic configuration is stored there as well, including:
-  The auth server stores its own keys in a key storage.
-Teleport supports multiple storage back-ends to store secrets, including the file-based storage or databases like [BoltDB](https://github.com/boltdb/bolt), [DynamoDB](https://aws.amazon.com/dynamodb/) or [etcd](https://github.com/coreos/etcd).
-Implementing another key storage backend is simple, see `lib/backend` directory in Teleport source code.
+    * Node membership information and online/offline status for each node.
+    * List of active sessions.
+    * List of locally stored users.
+    * [RBAC](ssh_rbac) configuration (roles and permissions).
+    * Other dynamic configuration.

 * **Audit Log**.
 When users log into a Teleport cluster, execute remote commands and logout, that activity is recorded in the audit log.
 See [Audit Log](admin-guide.md#audit-log)